saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 This folder contains graphic files and videos/gifs that visualise the various steps in the project instructions.
 Graphic files should be translated whenever they contain text.

 - In Python and Web Development projects, graphic files will mostly include screenshots of the project code and of the program/webpage created as part of the project.
 Our projects use Trinket to write and run the code so you will also need to use Trinket to recreate the screenshots in your language.
 Click [here for an empty Python Trinket](https://trinket.io/python/b9a0534ee7) that you can use, and [here for an empty HTML Trinket](https://trinket.io/html/552244ece0).

 To recreate the screenshots, please download the finished project code (`*.py` or `*.html`) that you already translated via Crowdin Editor.
-Copy the code from the file and paste it into the empty Trinket.
-Use the translated code to take the screenshots as needed.
-Please note that for the HTML code to work, you will also need to download the relevant CSS and JavaScript files - get in touch with us if you're in doubt.
+Copy the code from the file and paste it into the empty Trinket, and use the translated code to take the screenshots as needed.
+Please note that for the HTML code to work, you will also need to download the relevant CSS and JavaScript files and add them to the HTML Trinket - get in touch with us if you're not sure what to do.

 - In Scratch projects, graphic files will mostly include screenshots of Scratch Editor.
 You can use the finished project code (`*.sb2`) you translated earlier.